-IFRS 9 contains a new approach to classification and measurement of financial assets that reflects the business model under which assets are managed and the characteristics of the cash-flow.

-IFRS 9 lists three main classification categories for financial assets: measured at amortized costs, measured at fair value through other comprehensive income, and measured at fair value through profit or loss.
+The Company classifies the financial assets and liabilities in accordance with IFRS 9 "Financial Instruments" setting forth the classification and measurement of financial assets that reflects the business model under which assets are managed and the characteristics of the cash-flow.
+Thus, three main classification categories for financial assets are included: measured at amortized costs, measured at fair value through other comprehensive income, and measured at fair value through profit or loss.

-The Group classifies the financial instruments held in the following categories:
+The Company classifies the financial instruments held in the following categories:

-• Financial assets measured at amortized cost
+Financial assets measured at amortized cost